Thank you for your interest. Application submissions will be open from January 1st, 2027 to January 31st, 2027.

 Accepted participants will be expected to:

-- attend a 2-day online training weekend.
+- attend a 4-day online training spread over two weekends.

 - complete a written test.